microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/InputSystem/CoreSystem.md

 events go "up" the GameObject hierarchy until it finds a GameObject that is capable of handling the event.

+This is done by using [ExecuteHierarchy](https://docs.unity3d.com/ScriptReference/EventSystems.ExecuteEvents.ExecuteHierarchy.html) from within the default input system implementation.

 ### Global listeners

 Events can be sent to global listeners.
 It's possible to register for all input events by using